 Everyone has a limited budget.
 Everyone.
 When you dream about your forever home built on your land, it's easy to get discouraged if you start thinking about budget limitations.

-Here's how to overcome your budgetary limits and get that forever home you've been dreaming about.
+Here's are a few tips to overcome your budget constraints and get that forever home you've been dreaming about.

 Alexander Graham Bell said, "Concentrate all your thoughts upon the work at hand.
 The sun's rays do not burn until brought to a focus."

 What you need to do is list all the things you want in your new home.
 Then think back to when you first dreamed of this home and think really hard about the biggest problem this home will solve for you.
 How does solving that problem make you feel?